Hiral-Gajjar/ai_ml_job_salary_analysis/README.md

 ~ **Cross-border hiring is Limited**: Hiring Within borders is preferred due to:
     - local regulations, payroll ease or in-office expectations.
     - avoid barriers such as time zones, communications or legal hurdles.

+## Strategic Takeaways:
+- Job Seekers should look out for jobs in US-based companies or data-centric positions for better exposure and pay.
+- Medium-sized companies should continue leveraging flexibility to attract AI talent.
+- Cross-border hiring friction needs to be reduced to attract global talent.